Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

 In knowledge management, it might be intuitive to focus on the one producing, sharing, and transferring knowledge.
 On the other side of knowledge management is the other person searching, receiving, and using the knowledge provided by someone else.
-Providing training that considers both sides of knowledge management is something that the participants thought that was missing from all of the employees, especially the newcomers.
+Providing \textit{training} that considers both sides of knowledge management is something that the participants thought that was missing from all of the employees, especially the newcomers.

-\begin{quote}\textit { ``I have not seen training about data and information management, data sharing, good practices, or guidelines.
+\begin{quote} \textbf{Training}: \textit { ``I have not seen training about data and information management, data sharing, good practices, or guidelines.
 It goes both ways; it goes from the people that look for data as well as the people who make this data available.'' } \end{quote}

-Knowledge management is not something one individual or even a group of individuals can effectively promote in a large organization, but it requires a strong commitment from the management.
+Knowledge management is not something one individual or even a group of individuals can effectively promote in a large organization, but it requires a strong commitment from the \textit{management}.
 Lack of support from the management level often causes poor individual efforts to improve the situation.
 Few managers stated that the organization has all the needed capabilities to improve knowledge management but is missing a concrete plan on how to do so and the driving force from management.

-\begin{quote}\textit { ``Actually, I don't see it difficult to gather that information but structuring and keeping it up to date all the time would be difficult.
+\begin{quote} \textbf{Management issues}: \textit { ``Actually, I don't see it difficult to gather that information but structuring and keeping it up to date all the time would be difficult.
 There could be a way to organize that information, but I don't have an idea of how this could be done in practice.'' } \end{quote}

-Some participants were worrying about the experience for newcomers.
+Some participants were worrying about the experience for \textit{newcomers}.
 Whenever a newcomer starts working, there is a large amount of information to be absorbed to handle daily tasks, and knowledge management might not be the first thing priority when trying to grasp new responsibilities.
-Few of the participants stated that providing an induction to newcomers where knowledge management-related issues would be addressed is necessary. \begin{quote}\textit { ``We are so busy with what we do that whenever newcomer comes in [...] we don't start the introduction in the organization by telling how to use the tools.'' } \end{quote}
+Few of the participants stated that providing an induction to newcomers where knowledge management-related issues would be addressed is necessary.

+\begin{quote} \textbf{New employees}: \textit { ``We are so busy with what we do that whenever newcomer comes in [...] we don't start the introduction in the organization by telling how to use the tools.'' } \end{quote}